rahulsmgv51/DataStructureAndAlgorithm/Collection Framewok/Readme.md

 5. Null insertion is possible.
 6. Heterogeneous object are allowed.
 7. Except Treeset and Treemap Heterogeneous object are not allowed.
+8. Create an empty ArrayList object with default initial capacity "10" if ArrayList reaches its max capacity then a new ArrayList object will be created with
+        NewCapacity={(current capacity*3)/2}+1